awwais/panda_bottom_bar/README.md

 ## Sponsorship

-If you like this app, please consider sponsoring me on GitHub.
-It helps me to keep developing and maintaining this app.
+If you like this app:

-Star this Repo and Sponsor me so I can keep my tummy full with bambooo 🐼
+Star this Repo so I can keep my tummy full with bambooo 🐼

 [![GitHub sponsors](https://img.shields.io/badge/sponsor-awwais-brightgreen)](https://github.com/sponsors/awwais)